qmk/qmk_firmware/docs/feature_mouse_keys.md

 ## Configuring the Behavior of Mousekeys

-The default speed for controlling the mouse with the keyboard is intentionaly slow.
+The default speed for controlling the mouse with the keyboard is intentionally slow.
 You can adjust these parameters by adding these settings to your keymap's `config.h` file.
-All times are specified in miliseconds (ms).
+All times are specified in milliseconds (ms).

 ```
 #define MOUSEKEY_DELAY             300